railroadmedia/ecommerce/README.md

 Update an address based on address id and requests parameters.

+Each user can update his own address.
+In other to update other user's address the authenticated user should have the 'update.address' ability.

 Return
 - NotFoundException if the address not exists
 - NotAllowedException if the user have not rights to access it